linjonh/linjonh.github.io/README.md

+#Installing the CLI
+Using Grunt 0.3?
+Please see Grunt 0.3 Notes

+In order to get started, you'll want to install Grunt's command line interface (CLI) globally.
+You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

+npm install -g grunt-cli
+This will put the grunt command in your system path, allowing it to be run from any directory.

+Note that installing grunt-cli does not install the Grunt task runner!
+The job of the Grunt CLI is simple: run the version of Grunt which has been installed next to a Gruntfile.
+This allows multiple versions of Grunt to be installed on the same machine simultaneously.

 # Install grunt.
 the following command is to add grunt to your system path so that you can run grunt commod anywhere.
 (This will put the grunt command in your system path, allowing it to be run from anywhere.)